 Statement No. 77, Tax Abatement Disclosures.
 Financial statements prepared by state and local governments in conformity with generally accepted accounting principles provide citizens and taxpayers, legislative and oversight bodies, municipal bond analysts, and others with information they need to evaluate the financial health of governments, make decisions, and assess accountability.
-This information is intended, among other things, to assist these users of financial statements in assessing (1) whether a government's current-year revenues were sufficient to pay for current-year services (known as interperiod equity), (2) whether a government complied with finance-related legal and contractual obligations, (3) where a government's financial resources come from and how it uses them, and (4) a government's financial position and economic condition and how they have changed over time.
+This information is intended, among other things, to assist these users of financial statements in assessing (1) whether a government's current-year revenues were sufficient to pay for current-year services (known as interperiod equity), (2) whether a government's financial resources come from and how it uses them, and (4) a government's financial position and economic condition and how they have changed over time.
 The Trust adopted GASB 77 in the current fiscal year financial statements.
 The adoption of GASB 77 did not have a significant impact on The Trust's financial statements.